harness/developer-hub/kb/platform/harness-platform-faqs.md

 The notifications on Harness are configured on the User Group to which the user is attached.
 All the notification preferences are displayed there:
 - https://developer.harness.io/docs/platform/role-based-access-control/add-user-groups/#edit-notification-preferences

-### Why I'm experiencing issues when creating a secret with the same name that was deleted recently?
+### Why am I experiencing issues when creating a secret with the same name that was deleted recently?
 First, when you tried to delete a resource in Harness, we soft-deleted it so you were not able to re-use the same identifier.
 Now this is not happening anymore, but in case you still experiencing issues, you can either keep the same name but change only the identifier or enable the Force Delete so you can delete the resource with no existent references issues on the process:

 - https://developer.harness.io/docs/platform/references/entity-deletion-reference/#force-delete

-### What's the harness variable replacement for a service name?
+### What's the Harness variable replacement for a service name?

 For this scenario, you can use the following variable: `<+service.name>`

-### What is ingress.yaml used for?
+### How is the ingress.yaml file used?

 In Kubernetes, an Ingress resource is used to manage external access to services within a cluster.
 The Ingress resource allows you to define how external HTTP/S traffic should be directed to your services, enabling you to expose services to the external world and define routing rules.